ThunderLight82/Finance-Manager-REST-API/README.md

 This project was designed to assist users in efficiently managing their finances in everyday life.
 With features like daily and date periodical reports, it offers insights into income, expenses, and a list of financial operations.

-Compact and self-contained, the Web API provides CRUD operations and incorporates modern design paradigms such as Clean Architecture, Minimal API, REST API, and CQRS.
+Compact and self-contained, this RESTful API provides CRUD operations and incorporates modern design paradigms such as Clean Architecture, Minimal API and CQRS.

 ## Tech Stack